haproxy/haproxy/doc/lua-api/index.rst

   indexed by proxy name, and each entry is of type :ref:`proxy_class`.

   ..
 Warning::
-     if you are declared frontend and backend with the same name, only one of these are listed.
+     if you declared a frontend and backend with the same name, only one of them will be listed.

   :see: :js:attr:`core.backends`
   :see: :js:attr:`core.frontends`